EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-questions-to-ask-during-an-intervieq.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: questions-to-ask-during-an-interview
 title: Questions to ask during an interview
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=47
-categories:
-  - Uncategorized
 ---

 "What is the most difficult problem you face in your day to day?"